zulip/zulip/docs/install-generic-unix-dev.md

 Alternatively, you can always build the package from [tsearch-extras git](https://github.com/zulip/tsearch_extras).

+You can also follow RoseHosting's step-by-step guide on how to Install [Zulip on Ubuntu](https://www.rosehosting.com/blog/install-zulip-on-ubuntu/)

 Now continue with the [All Systems](#all-systems) instructions below.

 #### Using the [official Zulip PPA](https://launchpad.net/~tabbott/+archive/ubuntu/zulip/+packages) (for 14.04 Trusty):